tgwiser/ChessDemo/README.md

-# Chess engine designed with SOLID (Starting draft)
+# Chess engine designed with SOLID

-This is a new project created in c#,
+This is a new project created in .netCore,

 I'll implement the Minimax algorithm to determine the best moves.